 The design and use of technologies such as artificial intelligence (AI) such as algorithmic decision-making and facial recognition, cloud and network services, and big data analytics have been documented to have an impact on individuals’ rights to non-discrimination in several ways.

 Everyone has the right to remedy when their rights have been violated.
 Where companies identify that they have caused or contributed to adverse human rights impacts, they should provide for or cooperate in their remediation through legitimate processes, whether through the company’s own operational level grievance mechanisms or through cooperation with independent non-judicial grievance mechanisms.

 Prevent: Implemented Actions

 Rakuten is continuously working in order to avoid, prevent, and mitigate the salient human rights issues.

 Rakuten does not tolerate any form of harassment and strives to provide a respectful work environment that is free of harassment.
 There is zero tolerance for harassment of any kind, and the following measures have been implemented:

 - Harassment Consultation Desk

 - Rakuten provides a confidential Harassment Consultation Desk to respond to reports of harassment and related complaints.

 - Periodical training on raising awareness concerning anti-harassment measures and on handling reports of harassment is held for managers.

 Preventing Child and Forced Labor

 We confirm the age of each employee when forming an employment contract.
 In addition, we do not take or hold any travel documents or identity cards of our employees, unless required for visa issuance or renewal, and our personnel procedures ensure free access to relevant documents for our employees.

 Rakuten Group Sustainable Procurement Instruction

 Having a shared understanding with our suppliers of what sustainability represents is essential in advancing sustainability across our supply chains.
 Rakuten therefore formulated “Rakuten Group Sustainable Procurement Instruction” as part of the Rakuten Group Regulations.

 This instruction sets expectations for suppliers and is designed to ensure that suppliers conduct business ethically in compliance with laws and regulations, and to conserve the environment and to protect the health, safety, and fair treatment of workers, including the prohibition of child labor and any forms of forced labor.
-Rakuten strives to continually work closely with suppliers to implement the items outlined in the instruction.
+Rakuten is currently working closely with suppliers to implement the items outlined in the instruction.